Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 ## Will the SDK retry failed requests?
 What is the default retry logic?
 How can I customize retry behavior?

-Requests faield due to network errors or HTTP status code 408, 500, 502, 503, 504 will be retried at most 3 times (4 attemps in total) using exponential backup with jitter.
+Requests failed due to network errors or HTTP status code 408, 500, 502, 503, 504 will be retried at most 3 times (4 attemps in total) using exponential backup with jitter.
 These parameters can be customized with `RetryOptions`.
 Below is an example.

 ```C++